Joseph Segel: Career

-As a graduate student, he taught introductory marketing classes while running the "Advertising Specialty Institute", his first significant business.
-A first in the industry, it published a centralized directory of promotional materials and their suppliers, the Advertising Specialty Register.
+As a graduate student, he taught introductory marketing classes while running the Advertising Specialty Institute, his first significant business venture.
+The company published a centralized directory of promotional materials and their suppliers.

 Franklin Mint

-In 1964, Segel took note of two concurrent events – the passing of General Douglas MacArthur and people lining up at banks to buy up the last U.S. silver dollars.
-In response, he founded the National Commemorative Society, which introduced a monthly series of limited edition, sterling silver commemorative coin-like medals honoring events and heroes in American history, starting with a medal commemorating General Douglas MacArthur.
+In 1964, Segel took note of two concurrent events: the passing of General Douglas MacArthur and people lining up at banks to buy up the last U.S. silver dollars.
+In response, he founded the National Commemorative Society, which introduced a monthly series of limited edition, sterling silver commemorative coin-like medals.
 Later that year, dissatisfied with the quality of the coin-medals produced by a subcontractor, he recruited Gilroy Roberts, then Chief Engraver of the U.S. Mint, to join him in starting the General Numismatics Corporation.
 GNC became the Franklin Mint in 1965, shortly after going public.
-The Franklin Mint quickly expanded to produce not only coin-like medals and casino tokens, but other collectibles, including car models, luxury board-game editions, and porcelain dolls.
+The Franklin Mint quickly expanded to produce not only coin-like medals and casino tokens, but other collectibles, including car models, luxury board-game editions and porcelain dolls.

 Segel retired as chairman of Franklin Mint Corporation in 1973.